openebs/dynamic-localpv-provisioner/docs/tutorials/hostpath/xfs_quota/prerequisites.md

 Filesystem     Type  Size  Used Avail Use% Mounted on /dev/nvme0n1p1 xfs   8.0G  959M  7.1G  12% /
 ```
 >The above command may fail if the path does not yet exist.
-To work around this, let's check for the host-device name and the filesystem type the directory will have, if it were created.
-To do this, run the following script which will check `df -Th` against /var/openebs/local, /var/openebs, /var, and so on...
+To work around this, let's check for the host-device name and the filesystem type the directory will have, if it was created.
+To do this, run the following script, which will run `df -Th` against /var/openebs/local, /var/openebs, /var, and so on...
 >```console
 >BASEPATH="/var/openebs/local"
 >